-Some apples taste better when grown in colder climates, and Sweet Sixteen is one of them.
+Why We Grow It: Some apples taste better when grown in colder climates, and Sweet Sixteen is one of them.
 For a fresh-eating apple, this is one of Ken's top picks.
 Sweet Sixteen provides that crisp first bite that so many people love in an apple, and the sugary pure white flesh will not disappoint for flavour.
-Its cold-hardiness, general disease-resistance (tolerant of scab, fireblight resistant), and good keeping qualities make it winner for the grower too.
+Its cold-hardiness and general disease-resistance (tolerant of scab and cedar rust) make it winner for the grower too.

 Canadian Hardiness Zone: 3

 Soil Preference: Sandy loam, loam, clay loam.
 Prefers average to moist conditions, avoid planting anywhere that floods for more than two weeks in the spring.
 Generally quite adaptable to different soil conditions.